ENCCS/veloxchem-workshop/content/x-ray-cpp.rst

 ----------

 Below is the input file for a CPP calculation of free-base porphyrin.
-You can find more about the VeloxChem input keywords in `this page <https://docs.veloxchem.org/inputs/keywords.html>`_.
+You can read more about the VeloxChem input keywords in `this page <https://docs.veloxchem.org/inputs/keywords.html>`_.

 .. literalinclude:: inputs/porphyrin.inp